 - If you don’t have to be down on your phone, don’t be!
 If you do, then try holding it up in front of your eyes so it doesn’t strain your neck.
 It may seem weird, and look weird, but it will feel MUCH better.

 - SLOWLY ease into stretching and exercising your neck and shoulder muscles

 - Yes, we say slowly to avoid further injury.
 The right stretches, and the right exercises will increase range of motion and strength in the neck.

 - To relieve tight muscles, correct poor posture and help the natural curvature of the spine.
 As mentioned above, a healthy neck (and back) relies on the natural s-curve of the spine to be aligned.

 - The Chirp Wheel fits between your shoulder blades and can go all the way up to your neck to relieve the tightness in the muscles.
 This will allow neck and shoulder pain relief.

 - The wheel can also be placed behind your chair at the office to allow you to sit up straight will looking at your computer screen!

 - The rigid core of the wheel will also help you maintain the natural s-curve in the spine that will allow for more mobility, and relieve the neck and shoulder pain.

-Get the best neck and shoulder pain relief with the Plexus Wheel!
+Get the best neck and shoulder pain relief with the Chirp Wheel!